hemelroy/detekt/README.md

 - Pandas

 ## Project Overview
-This project is built using Tensorflow, and Tensorflow detection model zoo.
-As such, any files that are not mentioned below do not belong to me, and can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
+This neural network model uses Faster-RCNN, Inception V2 architecture and Tensorflow 1.15.
+It is based on a modified implementation of such model created by tensorflow found [here](https://github.com/tensorflow/models/tree/master/research/object_detection)

 Main Program Structure:
 - Folders